lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 I will use some cool features provided by [BubbleWrap](https://github.com/rubymotion/BubbleWrap) like the <code>App::Persistence</code> helper that wraps <code>NSUserDefaults</code>, <code>BW::JSON</code> for JSON encoding and parsing and <code>BW::HTTP</code> that wraps <code>NSURLRequest, NSURLConnection</code> in order to communicate with our Rails API.
 BubbleWrap provides a ruby-like interface to common Cocoa and iOS APIs: go and check out the documentation if you want learn some more.

+UPDATE May 11th: I decided to switch to use [Bundler](http://gembundler.com).
+For more information on why, check [this useful guide](http://thunderboltlabs.com/posts/using-bundler-with-rubymotion.html).

-To use BubbleWrap just open the Terminal and install the gem:
+To use BubbleWrap just open the Terminal and install the bundler gem:

 {% highlight bash %}
-$ gem install bubblewrap
+$ gem install bundler
+{% endhighlight %}

+Then create a new file called <code>Gemfile</code> in the root directory of the project.

+{% highlight ruby %}
+# file Gemfile
+source :rubygems

+gem 'bubble-wrap', '1.3.0.osx'
+gem 'motion-cocoapods'
+{% endhighlight %}

+And finally use Bundler to install the gem(s) you specify in the Gemfile:

+{% highlight bash %}
+$ bundle install
 {% endhighlight %}

 Let's now setup the RubyMotion app's Rakefile with all our dependencies and configurations: